L596241/dat110-project1-rpc-startcode-group12/README.md

 The project builds on socket programming and network applications, and aims to consolidate important concepts covered in the course until now: layering, services, protocols, headers, encapsulation/decapsulation, remote procedure calls (RPC), and marshalling/unmarshalling.

 The end-goal of the project is to implement a small IoT system consisting of a temperature sensor application, a controller application, and a display application.
-The controller is to request the current temperature from the temperature sensor and then request the display to show the temperature.
+The controller is to request the current temperature from the temperature sensor (using RPC) and then request the display to show the temperature (using RPC).

-The overall system is illustrated below.
+The overall system and the communication between the components are illustrated below.

 ![](assets/markdown-img-paste-20200124152600673.jpg)